 Then it goes on to say: “Your will be done on Earth as it is in Heaven.”
 We have the coming about of the first lower term and, in a way, this stretches the entire world out.
 We start with Heaven.
 We have Heaven above, we have the Father, the name, and then we have the Kingdom of the Father, which manifests itself.
 We have the will of the Father, because the will and the kingdom are the same thing.
 The capacity for your will to manifest itself in the world is the rule that you have over the things around you.
 In general, whatever influence you’re capable of having on the world, that is your rule.
 You are a little king; let’s say the king of your house, and you want your will to be done in your house so that it doesn’t fall into chaos, it doesn’t fall into disorder, it doesn’t fall into transgression.
 So you don’t have everything upside down and all the clothes on the ground, and so on.
 As you want your will to be done in your house, we ultimately want God’s will to be done on Earth as it is in Heaven.

 This idea of “on Earth as it is in Heaven,” this is the point.
 I often talk about the world as a mountain.
 You can imagine the point as the top of the mountain.
-You have Heaven above the mountain and its summit is the place where Heaven and Earth meet.
+You have Heaven above the mountain and its point is the place where Heaven and Earth meet.
 That is what the verse is about: “on Earth as it is in Heaven”.
-That which is below becomes an image of that which is above.
+As a reflection of that which is above, that which is below becomes an image of that which is above.
 We see that in many places in Scripture which describe God as hidden in all of creation.
-And in the tradition of the Church, there is the idea of the logoï developed by St. Maximus the Confessor.
+And in the tradition of the Church, there is the idea of the logi developed by St. Maximus the Confessor.
 I often mention it on this channel.
-Everything in the world necessarily has a logos, an essence, something which is above its phenomena.
+Everything in the world necessarily has a logi, an essence, something which is above its phenomena.
 Take the example of the cup.
 The “cupness” of the cup is not contained in the physical cup; you can’t get to the essence of a cup just by way of the physical cup.
-The essence, the logos, jumps up above all of the physical multiplicity.
+The essence, the logi, jumps up above all of the physical multiplicity.
 You can’t completely define it, it’s kind of behind the definition; it’s that which gives birth to the definition.
-All of these hidden logoï are how God reflects Himself in the world.
+All of these hidden logi are how God reflects Himself in the world.
 They are His energies and His will.
 When we talk about “energies” in the Orthodox Church, we are talking about God’s will.
 Hence we pray “Your will be done on Earth as it is in Heaven” so that he world becomes the body of God in a way, so that it becomes His Kingdom.

 Notice how this all fits into the pattern of the entire world.
 Coming down from Heaven, once again, you have the name, you have the will, you have the kingdom, and you also have this bread, which is the seed that comes down and connects with the water of the world.
 After you mix it together and cook it, you’ve got that which sustains us.
 The meeting of Heaven and Earth, that’s what bread is.